a740g/QB64-MOD-Player/README.md

 I found a bug.
 How can I help?

-- Let me know using GitHub issues or fix it yourself and let me know!
+- Let me know using GitHub issues or fix it yourself and send me a PR!

 Can this be used in a game / demo?